IanWalston/login/README.md

 Login
 =====

+A deployed version of this login can be found at https://ianwalston.github.io/login/

 ## index.html

 The index contains a form with labeled inputs for username and password and a submit button.